GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Problem Formulation and Method Description

 \section{Problem Formulation and Method Description}

-This section defines our IK problem, and outlines our screw-theory-based approach, its core structure and advantages, and the solution for the Franka arm. \footnote{ Fig. \ref{fig:home} shows the frames and DH parameters of the Franka Robot.
-We use the frame $E$ as end-effector frame for our solvers.
+This section defines our IK problem, and outlines our screw-theory-based approach. \footnote{ Fig. \ref{fig:home} shows the frames and DH parameters of the Franka arm.
+We use the frame $E$ as end-effector frame.
 When the gripper is connected, $E$ matches the frame \texttt{panda\textunderscore hand\textunderscore tcp} in Franka Description \cite{fci_description}.
-We rename the centre of the shoulder as $S$.
-Each screw axis is collinear with the $Z-$axis of each frame. }
+We rename the centre of the shoulder as $S$. }

 {\mathbb{R}} [1]{\mathrm{SO}(#1)} [1]{\mathrm{SE}(#1)} {\mathbb{S}} [2]{{}^{#1}\mathbf{S}_{#2}} [2]{{}^{#1}\uvec{s}_{#2}} [2]{{}^{#1}\mathbf{r}_{#2}} [1]{\mathbf{#1}} [1]{\mathbf{#1}}